BerniHiros/BernieHirosIT1025/Lab6/read.md

 * anchor =  specific location on a page....#Terminology

 ## Conclusion
  While searching for a path to follow in computers this lab was the most comprehensive to date.
-We utilized CMD, file and folders from past labs.
-Introduced to web page building and the languages used, graphics, editor, notepad and graphics.
-Throughout the lab received a better understanding of Internet Architecture and the security and governing boards that are overseeing.
+We utilized CMD, file, folders and images from past labs.
+Also introduced to web page building and the languages used, graphics, editor and notepad.
+Throughout the lab we gained a better understanding of Internet Architecture, security and governing boards that are overseeing all data transfers.